plxsas/FirstMileStoneProject/README.md

 Features Left to Implement

 In the future, I would like to add further projects that I am currently working on as well adding couple of scientific blogs and links to publicly open genetic data that will be much helpful to my website users.
-I would also to make more use of JQuery to add animation on my home and resume pages and change the nav bar to hamburger style on small devices.
+I would also like to make more use of JQuery to add animation on my home and resume pages and change the nav bar to hamburger style on small devices.
 My personal photo is not of high quality and definitely will be replaced with a better image.
 I will also implement style with some image as static background when scrolling up and down the page.